Tsing Ma Bridge

-Tsing Ma Bridge is a bridge in Hong Kong.
-It is the world's 16th-longest span suspension bridge, and was the second longest at time of completion.
+Tsing Ma Bridge is a bridge in Hong Kong that connects Tsing Yi and Ma Wan islands.
+It is the world's 17th-longest span suspension bridge, and was the second longest at the time of its completion.
 The bridge was named after the two islands it connects, namely Tsing Yi and Ma Wan.
 It has two decks and carries both road and rail traffic, which also makes it the largest suspension bridge of this type.
 The bridge has a main span of 1377 m and a height of 206 m.
 The span is the longest of all bridges in the world carrying rail traffic.

 The 41 m bridge deck carries six lanes of automobile traffic, with three lanes in each direction.
 The lower level contains two rail tracks and two sheltered carriageways used for maintenance access and traffic lanes when particularly severe typhoons strike Hong Kong and the bridge deck is closed to traffic.

 History

 Background

 The Tsing Ma Bridge is the most prominent element of the Lantau Link, an infrastructure project built to connect Lantau, Hong Kong's largest island, to the urbanised areas of the territory.
 Until this link opened in 1997, Lantau Island could only be accessed by water, and was completely rural.
 The Lantau Link was built as part of the Airport Core Programme, which ultimately served to provide Hong Kong with a brand new airport at Chek Lap Kok (off the north coast of Lantau) to replace the older, congested Kai Tak Airport.